Find Trade Colleges

 36% Freshmen Loans

-About 63% of students who apply get accepted.
+The school doesn’t accept everyone who applies - it has an acceptance rate of 63%.
 Of the accepted students, 46% are men and 54% are women.

 Students who graduate from Goldey - Beacom College with a bachelor’s degree make an average of $41,870 during the early years of their career after graduation.